London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 Why London for Business

 The neighbourhood map for London business hotels divides into five operating districts.
 Mayfair (Claridge's, the Connaught, the Dorchester, Four Seasons Park Lane, 45 Park Lane, the Berkeley adjacent, Brown's) holds the law-firm-and-private-banker cluster.
 The Strand and the West End (the Savoy, the Langham, Rosewood London) is the theatre-and-deal axis.
 Knightsbridge (Mandarin Oriental Hyde Park, Bulgari, the Berkeley, the Wellesley, the Lanesborough) serves sovereign wealth and Middle Eastern capital.
-The City and the Shard (Shangri-La The Shard, Four Seasons Tower Bridge, the Ned) is the working financial district.
+The City and the Shard (Shangri-La The Shard, Four Seasons Tower Bridge, the Ned) is the financial district itself.
 Whitehall and Westminster (Raffles London at the OWO, Corinthia, the Goring) holds the policy and government meeting.

 When to Visit London for Business

-London's business calendar follows the British Parliament and the City's deal calendar — January through July is the heaviest deal-flow period; August is the institutional holiday month (most senior partners are out of London); September through December is the second peak.
+London's business calendar follows the British Parliament and the City's deal calendar, January through July is the heaviest deal-flow period; August is the institutional holiday month (most senior partners are out of London); September through December is the second peak.
 The City of London produces predictable rate spikes during major events: London Fashion Week (mid-February and mid-September), the Royal Ascot week (mid-June), Wimbledon (late June into early July), and the Christmas-and-New-Year window (mid-December through New Year).
 On these weeks, palace-hotel rates rise twenty to forty percent and availability evaporates.

 Arrival rhythm matters.
 The Sunday-evening arrival for a Monday-morning meeting is the standard for transatlantic-origin trips; the Tuesday-evening arrival for a Wednesday-morning meeting is the standard for working-week visits.
-London's Tuesday-through-Thursday is the productive window — Friday is increasingly a work-from-home or work-from-country day for senior London executives, and Monday morning meetings can suffer from a slow institutional return.
+London's Tuesday-through-Thursday is the productive window, Friday is increasingly a work-from-home or work-from-country day for senior London executives, and Monday morning meetings can suffer from a slow institutional return.
 The London-from-the-East-Coast trip is the most-comfortable jet-lag direction (the body sleeps westbound on the return flight); the West-Coast-to-London trip benefits from a two-night arrival buffer.

 How We Ranked These

-Every hotel below has been visited and reviewed independently.
+Rankings come from our scored criteria, verified guest feedback, and published inspection results.
 No hotel has paid for placement.
 No hotel knows it is on this list.

 The shortlist, kept short

 Twenty London hotels is twenty desk products to inspect on a deadline.
-Subscribe to The King's Suite for the editor-pruned shortlist, sent quarterly — five hotels we would book for a London business trip this week, with the room number and the breakfast plan we would request.
+Subscribe to The King's Suite for the editor-pruned shortlist, sent quarterly, five hotels we would book for a London business trip this week, with the room number and the breakfast plan we would request.